 I will thus mostly post photos of my sister’s pre-booked tour, as they arrived early in the morning on a weekday, and practically had the canyons all to themselves.

 Without the crowds, journeying through the canyons should be a wondrous experience.
-It’s a totally different vibe from the rest of Bali; no beach loungers or surfers in sight here.
-You have the option to go through all 6 or so canyons, or make an early exit after the third canyon.
+It’s a totally different vibe from the rest of Bali; no beach loungers or surfers in sight.
+You have the option to go through all six or so canyons, or make an early exit after the third canyon.
 We opted for the full experience – after all, we were there already!

-In the latter part, we were rewarded with much less people who didn’t have the grit to see the whole thing through.
+In the latter part, we were rewarded with much less people who didn’t have the grit to see the whole thing through (as in, exited early).
 We also got the bonus of even more breathtaking landscapes.
 Light reflected off the water and cast a glow on the rocks – we would have moments just admiring how magical it all was.
 And then lots more scrambling, wading, paddling and climbing.

 No. There were children and what seemed like grandparents doing this as well.
 The guides will help you and hold your hand every step of the way, if need be.
 And for many parts of it, you will definitely need it!
 Swimming skills would certainly come in handy, though, especially if it recently rained and waters are high.
 If you don’t swim, well, you would just have to jump and trust blindly that someone on the other side will catch you and drag you to the next foothold 😀